Coder731/Portfolio_Project_1/README.md

 [Insert Picture of Final Project Simplest Version On Time Under Budget](insert website)

 ## Features

+The parts of the project

+Value of feature to user

+who website is for:
+    - People who have an interest in the history of computers.

+What they want to achieve
+    - To get a quick overview of some of the main points of computer history, with some detail on interesting technologies.

+How the project achieves this
+    - This website uses CSS Style Sheets to present information on computer history in a way that is intuitive and creates a positive user experience.

+### Existing features

-1. There are 5 webpages on the site.
+- There are 5 webpages on the site.

-2. The website features a <form> element.
+- The website features a <form> element.
 This is a survey of how the user found the content and overall impression of the website.

 (Use love-running as template)

-3. Button
+- Button

-4. Matrix Color Scheme
+- Matrix Color Scheme

-### Existing features

 - __Navigation Bar__